-See OCSP request and responses in Section 10.
+See OCSP request and responses in Section 7 of the CPS.

 8 Compliance Audits and Other Assessments

 8.1 Frequency of Audit or Assessments

 A CA will undergo a review and approval process by the PMA to demonstrate compliance with this Policy.
 This Policy makes no stipulation as to the exact frequency of compliance inspections, but inspections for re-certification will be required any time a significant change in CA operations is made.